-- Learn to analyze and discuss art and architecture. - Learn the standard major periods of ancient and medieval western art. - Learn to recognize major monuments from each period. - Study the relationship between the history and visual culture of each period. - Apply historical geography, archeology and primary texts to art history; - Become familiar with some of the Washington DC area's museums.
+- Learn the standard major periods of ancient and medieval western art. - Learn to recognize major monuments from each period. - Learn to write about art and architecture, using standard academic terms. - Study the relationship between the history and visual culture of each period. - Become familiar with some of the Washington DC area's museums.